better-incidents/foundations-of-incident-management/docs/incident_process.md

     * Retrospective done: Retrospective document is complete, any additional follow on retrospectives or other meetings are done and any follow on items have been identified.

 ## Prerequisites
+> note: for ease of use, all links created can be input into the link index at the bottom of this document and of the incident template document.

 * Incident email distribution list (example: incident_updates@company.com)
     * To broadcast incident status updates to internal stakeholders.
 This list will receive high-level overviews of incidents, as well as updates to incident processes.
 Typically, this is a mix of leadership (customer facing and technical) and customer-facing teams.
 Product and engineering teams can be added if desired.
-* Create a “‘[concerned_responders@company.com](mailto:concerned_responders@company.com)” email alias to collect feedback on the incident management process.
+* Create a “[concerned_responders@company.com](mailto:concerned_responders@company.com)” email alias to collect feedback on the incident management process.
 * Severity levels based on your organization’s specific business needs
     * This severity matrix should be a living document that grows as you learn more about responding to incidents in the context of your business.
     * In defining your highest severity, 10-20% more conservative than your customer agreed upon SLAs are a great starting point.